Murchison Falls National Park Map

 People and Culture around the park

-All these people have unique cultural beliefs and travelers on an adventure safari in Uganda can have a thrilling encounter with these communities.
+adventure safari in Uganda can have a thrilling encounter with these communities.

 Activities/What to do

-The launch trip to the bottom of the falls is followed closely by a must-do morning game drive on the Buligi Circuit, a network of game-viewing tracks across the 10 km-wide peninsula that divides the Victoria Nile and the Albert Nile as they course in and out of Lake Albert.
+followed closely by a must-do morning game drive on the Buligi Circuit, a network of game-viewing tracks across the 10 km-wide peninsula that divides the Victoria Nile and

-Other highlights of a Uganda safari trip to Murchison Falls Park include;
+Other highlights of a Uganda safari trip to Murchison Falls Park include; - Heart of Murchison (southern sector) game drive

 - Guided bird-watching tours,